Why does the sewing machine no longer make stitches?

 Dust accumulation

-Fabric slippage or blocking
+Fabric slipping or jamming

 Clean the bobbin compartment,